CandyMan999/aolisback/README.txt

 15. check that Cloudinary is not raping me in the ass anymore on price
 16. The unblock is not updating on the message- check dispatch.
 17. prescreen for the app store review ? this is a maybe...
+18. Biuld a plan object, free, pro, unlimited.. {plan: "Free"
+                                                messagesSent: 2,
+                                                videoChat: sconds
+                                                messagesPerPlan: x number
+                                                videoChat seconds per plan: x number,
+                                                }
+19. Clear out the messages sent every day, and seconds of video every week with cron job. - make seed users and test this with a large dataset for chunking with cron
+20.. add Holt to unbuntu server to keep track of usage.. or check if digital ocean has data..

 15. Launch in Austin!